Hotmoka/hotmoka/tutorial/Takamaka.md

 By clicking *Finish* in the Eclipse's Maven wizard, you should see a new Maven project in the Eclipse's explorer.
-Replace its `pom.xml` file with the code that follows:
+Currently, Eclipse creates a default `pom.xml` file that uses Java 5 and has no depdencies.
+Replace hence the content of the `pom.xml` file with the code that follows:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"